South Africa Parliament arson suspect appears in court | DW | 04.01.2022

 The man was facing five charges including arson, theft, housebreaking and contravention of the National Key Points Act.

-National Prosecuting Authority spokesperson Eric Ntabazalila told reporters outside court that man was also found with an explosive, but did not give further details.
+National Prosecuting Authority spokesperson Eric Ntabazalila told reporters outside the court that man was also found with an explosive, but did not provide further details.

 The man's lawyer, advocate Luvuyo Godla, said his client "denies and rejects those charges."